MLHale/CYBR8470/README.md

   * Come up with your own project idea or implement something for a friend/family member or community organization
   * [Project 1](#projects): Requirements Engineering, Product Design, Architecture, and Client-side Prototype
   * [Project 2](#projects): Server-side API Creation and Client-side Integration
-* Classwide project final
-  * Work together with the rest of your classmates to develop a real app for a non-profit
-  * Organization TBA

 ## Projects
 [Project 1 rubric](/modules/IA8470-project-1-rubric.pdf) - Creating and securing a prototype application